iricigor/GetFolderAge/README.md

 Script outputs array of FolderAgeResult objects.
 Each object contain these properties:

-* [string]Path - as specified in input parameters (or obtained subfolder names)
+* [string]`Path` - as specified in input parameters (or obtained subfolder names)
-* [DateTime]LastWriteTime - latest write time for all items inside of the folder
+* [DateTime]`LastWriteTime` - latest write time for all items inside of the folder
-* [bool]Modified - if folder was modified since last cut-off date (or null if date not given)
+* [bool]`Modified` - if folder was modified since last cut-off date (or null if date not given)

 It also outputs diagnostic/statistics info:

-* [bool]Confident - if Modified return value is confident result, in case script is called with QuickTest switch, return value for Modified might not be correct.
+* [bool]`Confident` - if Modified return value is confident result, in case script is called with QuickTest switch, return value for Modified might not be correct.
 This does not apply to LastWriteTime.
-* [int]TotalFiles - total number of files and directories scanned
+* [int]`TotalFiles` - total number of files and directories scanned
-* [int]TotalFolders - total number of directories scanned
+* [int]`TotalFolders` - total number of directories scanned
-* [string]LastItem - item with latest timestamp found (note that this might not ber really the latest modified file.
+* [string]`LastItem` - item with latest timestamp found (note that this might not ber really the latest modified file.
 If this timestamp is newer than CutOffDate, script will not search further.
-* [int]Depth - total depth of scanned folders relative to initial folder.
+* [int]`Depth` - total depth of scanned folders relative to initial folder.
 If QuickTest, then it will be 1, regardless of real depth.
 If CutOffDate specified, it might not go to full depth, so this number will be smaller than full depth.
+* [decimal]`ElapsedSeconds` - time spent in checking the folder
+* [DateTime]`FinishTime` - date and time when folder check was completed

 ## Download